kshaffer/courses/as4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for Feb 16/17

+Monday/Tuesday, February 16/17, will be the second round of sight-reading exams.
+If you passed instrumental or sung in the Week 4 exam, prepare to do the other in this exam.
+If you did not pass your Week 4 exam, choose whether you want to assess sight-reading at an instrument or sung with solfège.
+You can use the modulating melodies from the Karpinski Anthology for practice (located in the [class shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cUEltQjJYREdhRE0&usp=sharing)).

+Kris Shaffer's students can sign up for their exam time on [this Google calendar](https://www.google.com/calendar/selfsched?sstoken=UVBSdnp2TjN5X3lvfGRlZmF1bHR8MDA3M2NiNTMyNjU1OGM3YmIxY2EwMGM1NzllM2VhMjY).
+(Please double-check your time zone when you sign up.
+All exams will take place between 8am and 9am.)

+## Prep for Feb 11/12

+There is no assigned work for Monday/Tuesday.
+Please bring headphones to class.

 ## Prep for Feb 9/10

 There is no assigned work for Monday/Tuesday.
 Please bring headphones to class.